sveltia/sveltia-cms/README.md

 - Ensuring maximum [compatibility with existing versions of Netlify/Decap CMS](#compatibility)
 - Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible
   - So far, 115+ of them (or 195+ including duplicates) have been effectively solved in Sveltia CMS
-  - Target: 125 issues by GA, 250 in a future release
+  - Target: 150 issues by GA, 250 in a future release
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have any specific issues you’d like to see solved!
 - Responding to feedback from clients and regular users
-- Implementing our own UX enhancement ideas
+- Implementing our own enhancement ideas for every part of the product
-- Upgrading to [Svelte 5](https://svelte.dev/blog/svelte-5-release-candidate) for unparalleled performance

 Sveltia CMS **version 1.0 is expected to ship by the end of 2024**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates.
 See also our [roadmap](#roadmap).